Agulhas Leakage: Paleoclimate

 Paleoclimate observations allow for a reconstruction of the leakage for up to 1 350 000 years (mid Pleistocene).
 It has been shown that the leakage was more intense during interglacial periods.
 Those periods are characterized by a southward shift of the Subtropical Front associated with stronger leakage.

 Paleoclimate data suggest that the strength of the leakage is positively correlated with the sea surface temperature, which is higher during interglacials.
 Moreover, the strength of the leakage was shown to be linked to the strength of the AMOC.

 Climate change

 There is evidence indicating that anthropogenic climate change causes southward expansion of the Indian Ocean subtropical gyre, which results in a southward shift of the westerlies.
 Simultaneously, no significant trend in wind curl value is observed.
 As a result, the latitude of the zero wind curl migrates towards the south and the leakage intensifies.

+Modelling studies suggest that, in some scenarios, an increase in the influx of saline warm water from Agulhas leakage—resulting from a southward shift of the Subtropical Front (STF)—could offset the effects of freshwater-induced weakening of the Atlantic Meridional Overturning Circulation (AMOC).

 Moreover, there has been an increase in eddy kinetic energy in the Southeast Atlantic associated with more eddies and rings being formed leading to stronger leakage.